 The Falls by Joyce Carol Oates

-A close look at several generations of a family living in Niagara Falls, begun by a woman widowed by suicide on her wedding day who married one of the men who helped her look for her dead husband’s body.
+Synopsis: A close look at several generations of a family living in Niagara Falls, begun by a woman widowed by suicide on her wedding day who married one of the men who helped her look for her dead husband’s body.
+Review: I don’t want to waste much time on a review of The Falls at all, because quite frankly it bored me.
+The characters were well-drawn, the prose thoughtful, the situations dramatic, but none of it added up to a damn story.
+I didn’t know…

 Ender’s Game by Orson Scott Card

-This was actually my first foray into audiobooks on the iPod.
+Synopsis: A 6-year-old wunderkind enters Battle School to train to defeat the aggressive, invading Buggers.
+Review: This was actually my first foray into audiobooks on the iPod.
 I am a huge fan of podcasts, but had yet to tackle a book during the time I spend pushing my stroller and nursing Superfast Toddler to sleep.
-I figured Ender’s Game was a good entrĂ©e, since I have read it before and it wasn’t terribly long, only 11 hours.
-Since it only took me 2 or 3 hours to actually read the thing, the inefficiency sort of bothered me at first, but I got into it really quickly.
+I figured Ender’s Game was a good entrée, since I have read it before and it wasn’t terribly long, only 11 hours.
+Since it only took me 2 or 3…

 Listening to Reading